Hudson v Her Majesty the Queen

 - are current or former employees of Correctional Services Canada.

-The claim also seeks compensation for those who have a derivative claim arising from a family relationship with a female current and former CSC employee.
+The claim also seeks compensation for those who have a derivative claim arising from a family relationship with a female current or former CSC employee.

 Questions about Class Membership or this Class Action?